python/cpython/Doc/library/fcntl.rst

 ----------------

-This module performs file control and I/O control on file descriptors.
+This module performs file and I/O control on file descriptors.
+It is an interface to the :c:func:`fcntl` and :c:func:`ioctl` Unix routines.
 See the :manpage:`fcntl(2)` and :manpage:`ioctl(2)` Unix manual pages for full details.

 .. availability:: Unix, not Emscripten, not WASI.